luvit/lit/README.md

 iex ((new-object net.webclient).DownloadString('https://github.com/luvit/lit/raw/master/get-lit.ps1'))
 ```

-Both these scripts will attempt to download a pre-compiled [luvi][] binary and the source to lit as a zip file.
-Then using the zip capabilities in luvi and zip, it will build itself using the zip file as both code and input data.
+Both these scripts will attempt to download a pre-compiled [luvi][] binary and
+the source to lit as a zip file.
+Then using the zip capabilities in luvi and
+zip, it will build itself using the zip file as both code and input data.

-When done, you will have a `lit` or `lit.exe` executable in your directory that you can put somewhere in your path to install.
+When done, you will have a `lit` or `lit.exe` executable in your directory
+that you can put somewhere in your path to install globally.

 ## Using Lit

 The command-line interface is is documented in [The Commands
 README](./commands/README).
-A snapshot (possibly out of date) it duplicated here for convenience.
+A snapshot (possibly out of date) it duplicated
+here for convenience.

 ```
 Lit CLI Commands